List of Kamen Rider Kabuto characters: Hiyori Kusakabe

 Hiyori Kusakabe (日下部 ひより, Kusakabe Hiyori) is first shown as a co-worker of Arata's at the Bistro la Salle.
 She was involved in the meteor crash seven years ago along with Souji.
 Due to the accident, her parents were killed.
 She believed that they were murdered by a person wearing a Rider Belt, but after a period of uncertainty she concludes that Souji, despite owning the belt, would never do something like that.
 After seeing Gatack wear another belt and discovering that he was Arata, she also began to doubt him.
 In the end however, she decides to trust both of them as they have helped her so much.
 She carries a green crystal that originated from Area X, ground zero of the meteor crash.
 She seems to be able to talk with and read the emotions of inanimate objects, such as drawings and machines.
 She's quite clumsy and tends to zone out while working, resulting in complaints by customers.
 Through several mishaps and accidents, she was able to discover the identities of all the Riders besides Drake.
 Later in the series, it was discovered that Hiyori is the child of a Native Worm who impersonated Souji's mother down to her pregnancy, and later gave birth to Sisyra Worm (シシーラワーム, Shishīra Wāmu).
 This technically makes her Souji's younger sister.
-During episode 33, the energy charge from the Hyper Zecter sent her along with the Souji Kusakabe to the edge of time and space.
+During episode 33, the energy charge from the Hyper Zecter sent her along with the Native doppelgänger of Souji to the edge of time and space.
 The Hyper Zecter later appeared in the normal dimension, showing one of Hiyori's drawings to Souji and Arata.

-She reappeared during episode 38, being led away by Kusakabe Souji, at the edge of time and space.
+She reappeared during episode 38, being led away by the doppelgänger, at the edge of time and space.
 She returns to the real world in episode 43 to defend Dark Kabuto from Hyper Kabuto, stating that she no longer desires to live in the human world.
-Ultimately however, after a compelling speech by Tendou saying that she will not be hated in the human world, even though she is a Worm, she abandons Kusakabe Souji and returns to the human world.
+Ultimately however, after a compelling speech by Souji saying that she will not be hated in the human world, even though she is a Worm, she abandons the doppelgänger and returns to the human world.
 However, she is then attacked by Dark Kabuto.
-After being saved by Tendou, she returns to an almost normal life, and begins making her own menu and dream of owning a restaurant come true.
+After being saved by Souji, she returns to an almost normal life, and begins making her own menu and dream of owning a restaurant come true.
 During the epilogue, she returns to her normal life in working at the Bistro la Salle, and now has Jyuka as a sister.
 As a human, she is 18 years old.

 Hiyori Kusakabe is portrayed by Yui Satonaka (里中 唯, Satonaka Yui).
 As a child, Hiyori is portrayed by Reina Fujii (藤井 玲奈, Fujii Reina).